Characters of The Last of Us: Bill

-Bill (W. Earl Brown) is a survivor and business partner of Joel and Tess who lives in Lincoln, Massachusetts, near Boston.
+Bill (W. Earl Brown) is a survivalist and business partner of Joel and Tess who lives in Lincoln, Massachusetts, near Boston.
 A paranoid, aggressive, and distrustful man in his late 40s, Bill lives alone in a heavily fortified town, laden with his traps that include some captured Infected.
 During the game, Joel finds Bill in the hope that Bill will pay off a debt by fixing up a car for Joel and Ellie to drive to Tommy's community, but Bill insists the only working car battery is in the unexplored part of town.
 After fighting their way to the local high school, Bill discovers the battery he was going to use is missing.
 They escape the swarms of infected surrounding the school and find themselves in an abandoned house, where Bill discovers his former partner, Frank, has committed suicide by hanging; it is revealed the two had had a falling out and Frank had been planning to escape in Bill's car.
 After getting the car started, Joel drops Bill off and expresses sympathy for what happened between him and Frank.
 Bill merely responds by ensuring that their debt is settled and then ordering Joel to leave his town.
 In The Last of Us Part II, set four years later, Ellie tells Dina about Bill and his traps.

 Bill's appearance was designed to reflect practicality, as opposed to self-expression; most of his clothing and gear can be used as survival tools.
 Bill is revealed to be homosexual at one point in the game.
 Druckmann initially left this vague in the script but was inspired at the script read-through to alter a few lines to further reflect Bill's sexuality.
 To make Bill interesting, Druckmann explored the concept of contradictory statements; while Bill states becoming attached to people will lower chances of survival, it is revealed he had a partner he really cared for.
 Bill's role in the game is to voice Joel's concerns about escorting Ellie since Joel himself doesn't voice them. "[T]he reason to have Bill there is that Bill can actually say that to Joel, and warn Joel about that stuff," Druckmann said.
 Sam Einhorn of GayGamer.net felt the revelation of Bill's sexuality "added to his character ... without really tokenizing him".
 American organization GLAAD named Bill one of the "most intriguing new LGBT characters of 2013", calling him "deeply flawed but wholly unique".

 Bill was played by Nick Offerman in the HBO television adaptation; Con O'Neill was cast in the role but was forced to drop out due to scheduling conflicts.